pritamroy0990/Demo-App/README.md

 # Demo-App
-This is a msg.
+This is a msg.<br>
-this is new line
+this is new line.